David Moyes: Real Sociedad

 On 10 November 2014, Moyes was appointed as the new head coach of La Liga club Real Sociedad on an 18-month deal after the dismissal of Jagoba Arrasate, with the team lying in 15th on the table.
 His managerial debut was an away league match against Deportivo La Coruña on 22 November, which ended in a goalless draw.
 Six days later, in his first home match at Anoeta, he earned his first victory as the club's coach, Carlos Vela scoring a hat-trick in a 3–0 win over Elche.
 On 4 January 2015, Moyes led Sociedad to a 1–0 win over Barcelona, a result which journalists compared to his management of Everton and contrasted with his results at Manchester United.
 Ten days later, in a 2–2 home draw against Villarreal which eliminated his team from the Copa del Rey, Moyes was sent to the stand and later given a two-match touchline ban for arguing over an offside decision.

-He was sacked on 9 November 2015 after coming under increasing pressure due to a poor start to the season.
+He was dismissed on 9 November 2015 after coming under increasing pressure due to a poor start to the season.

 Sunderland

 On 23 July 2016, Moyes was appointed as the replacement for Sam Allardyce as manager of Sunderland, returning to the Premier League for the first time since his sacking as United boss in April 2014.

 On 3 April 2017, it was revealed that Moyes had made a controversial remark after a post-match interview after Sunderland's goalless draw with Burnley on 18 March.
 After the interview with the BBC's Vicki Sparks, while the microphone was still audible, Moyes, said: "It was getting a wee bit naughty at the end there so just watch yourself.
 You still might get a slap even though you're a woman.
 Careful the next time you come in".
 Moyes apologised for the incident.
 The FA wrote to Moyes to ask for his observations on the incident.
 In June that year, he was fined £30,000 for the comments, a decision that was upheld by an independent panel the following month.

-Sunderland were confirmed to be relegated to the EFL Championship for the first time in ten years on 29 April 2017, after a 1–0 loss to AFC Bournemouth, marking the first relegation of Moyes' career.
+Sunderland were confirmed to be relegated to the EFL Championship for the first time in ten years on 29 April 2017, after a 1–0 loss to Bournemouth, marking the first relegation of Moyes' career.
 After the match, he stated that he would like to remain as manager.
 However, on 22 May, one day after the end of the Premier League season, Moyes resigned.